TJCanterbury/CMEECourseWork/Week7/README.md

- profileme2.py | Attempt at optimising the profileme.py script for squaring a list and making a list of a string regexs.py | Buncha regex examples in python run_fmr_R.py | Runs the fmr_R.R script via a python subprocess run_LVs.py | Runs LV1.py and LV2.py and profiles them via the ipython %run -p method TestR.py | Runs TestR.R script via python subprocess TestR.R | R script that says hello! timeitme.py | Used for profiling the profileme scripts via the timeit method
+ profileme2.py | Attempt at optimising the profileme.py script for squaring a list and making a list of a string regexs.py | Buncha regex examples in python run_fmr_R.py | Runs the fmr_R.R script via a python subprocess run_LVs.py | Run LV1.py and LV2.py profile using cprofile via python3 TestR.py | Runs TestR.R script via python subprocess TestR.R | R script that says hello! timeitme.py | Used for profiling the profileme scripts via the timeit method